 Depression in fathers is common, affecting up to one in ten dads - but help is available.

-Depression in fathers is common affecting up to ten percent of fathers during the perinatal period (pregnancy and the first year of the baby’s life).
-Whilst the likelihood of men developing depression at this time significantly increases if their partner is depressed, men may experience depression on their own.
-Less is known about the rates of depression in non-birthing mothers.
+Depression in fathers is common, affecting up to ten per cent of dads during the perinatal period (pregnancy and the first year of the baby’s life).

-Like depression in birthing mothers, the condition can be serious if not recognised or treated – so it’s important to recognise the signs and what to look for, so you can seek help early and get back on top of things.
+Like depression in birthing mothers, the condition can be serious if not identified or treated.
+It’s important to be able to recognise the signs so you can seek help early and start feeling better.

 Some of the symptoms of postnatal depression include: